cloudflare/cloudflare-docs/products/ssl/src/content/ssl-tls/certificate-and-hostname-priority.md

 For any given hostname, Cloudflare uses the following order to determine which certificate (and associated TLS settings) apply to that hostname:

 1. **Hostname specificity**: A specific subdomain certificate (`www.example.com`) would take precedence over a wildcard certificate (`*.example.com`) for requests to `www.example.com`.
+2. **Zone specificity**: A specific subdomain certificate (`www.example.com`) would take precedence over a custom hostname certificate if the domain is active as a zone on Cloudflare.
-1. **Certificate priority**: If the hostname is the same, certain types of certificates take precedence over others.
+3. **Certificate priority**: If the hostname is the same, certain types of certificates take precedence over others.

     | Priority | Certificate Type|
     | --- | --- |